AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 8. Select the file named **zotpick-scannablecite - Shortcut.lnk** and press okay.
 Exit the Options window.

-9. Cite away! **The zotero application must be open for this script to work** You should now be able to call the picker by using the keyboard shortcut for bibliogrphy/citation set by Scrivener.
-You can check what the preset is by clicking the **Format** menu and seeing what is listed next to **bibliography/citations.** Search for the source you need by typing in author name or title, as you would using word or libreoffice plugin.
+9. Cite away!
+You should now be able to call the picker by using the keyboard shortcut for bibliogrphy/citation set by Scrivener.
+If Zotero is not already open, this script will launch the application in a minimized window.
+The picker will launch once the betterbibtex plugin is fully loaded, which might take a couple of seconds.
+You can check what the keyboard shortcut preset is by clicking the **Format** menu and seeing what is listed next to **bibliography/citations.** Search for the source you need by typing in author name or title, as you would using word or libreoffice plugin.
 You can also add a colon and a number to include the page number.
 Press enter when you are done.
 Voilà!

 > *Note: The preset shortcut in Scrivener didn't work for me, I think because there were two key combinations set for some reason...
 I fixed this problem by changing the keyboard shortcut under **tools/options/keyboard**.
 Search for "citations" and edit the keyboard shortcut as you please.
 I recommend CTR+G*